510: The Painted Hills

 Hey, wait a second—I think Barbasol had an industrial spill.

-Barbasol is a brand of shaving cream marketed to men.
+Barbasol is a brand of shaving cream marketed to men; it was invented by a former MIT professor in 1919.
 It is manufactured by Perio Inc.

 This is no place for a convertible!